GyverLibs/FastBot/README_EN.md

 // ========== DEFINE SETTINGS ==========
 // declare BEFORE linking the library
 #define FB_NO_UNICODE // disable Unicode conversion for incoming messages (slightly speed up the program)
-#define FB_NO_URLENCODE // disable urlencode conversion for outgoing messages (slightly speeds up the program)
+#define FB_NO_URLENCODE // disable urlencode conversion for outgoing messages (slightlyCranberries will speed up the program)
 ```

 <a id="usage"></a>
 ## Usage

 ### Ticker
-To poll incoming messages, you need to call `tick()` in the main loop of the program `loop()`, polling occursIT on the built-in timer.
+To poll incoming messages, you need to call `tick()` in the main loop of the program `loop()`, polling occurs according to the built-in timer.
 By default, the polling period is set to 3500 milliseconds.
 You can poll more often (change via `setPeriod()`), but Telegram is sometimes stupid and
 with frequent polling, the query can run ~3 seconds instead of 60 milliseconds!
 During this time, the program "hangs" inside `tick()`.
 With a period of 3500 ms this does not happen, so I made it the default.